-14.1 The paper shall be packaged in 500 or 1000-sheet quantities, or in roll form for carbon paper interleaved forms for use on impact printers associated with computers or word processors.
-These shall be wrapped and securely sealed, or packaged in boxes or cartons, in order to provide adequate protection during shipment and storage.
+14.1 The folders shall be packaged, wrapped, and securely sealed, or packaged in boxes or cartons, in order to provide adequate protection during shipment and storage.
 Each package shall be marked to show the type of paper, quantity, color, size, basis weight (weight per unit area), and the name of the manufacturer.